GSA/piv-guides/_userguides/01_digital_signing.md

 ## Change Signature Algorithm

+{% include alert-info.html content="You'll need help from your Technical Support staff for these steps.
+Administrator privileges are required." %}

 By default, Microsoft Word uses the SHA-1 algorithm to encrypt digital signatures in a Word document.
 The SHA-1 algorithm is no longer considered secure.
 Other algorithms, such as SHA-256, are preferred.

-{% include alert-info.html content="These instructions require administrator privileges." %}

 Two options are available for setting different signature algorithms: